lutze/verdoy/backend/app/doc-exceptions.md

-# LMS Core API Exception Documentation
+# VerdoyLab API Exception Documentation

-This document provides a comprehensive overview of all custom exceptions used in the LMS Core API, including their HTTP status codes, default messages, and usage scenarios.
+This document provides a comprehensive overview of all custom exceptions used in the VerdoyLab API, including their HTTP status codes, default messages, and usage scenarios.

 ## 📊 Exception Overview

-The LMS Core API defines **28 custom exceptions** organized by HTTP status codes and functional categories.
+The VerdoyLab API defines **28 custom exceptions** organized by HTTP status codes and functional categories.

 ---